snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 **Allowlists**

-This is an array of strings used to turn on certail.
+This is an array of strings used to turn on tracking.
 Any form with a CSS class in the array will be tracked.
 Any field in a tracked form whose name property is in the array will be tracked.
 All other elements will be ignored.

 **Filter functions**